 ORIGINS OF THE RECIPE FOR Italian-Style Garlicky Broccoli Rabe:

-Broccoli rabe would make an appearance on the supper table at least once a week when I was a teenager, just like Swiss chard.
-I would encourage you to try out this Italian-style garlicky broccoli rabe — this stuff really does grow on you.
+I would encourage you to try out this Italian-style garlicky broccoli rabe recipe– this stuff really does grow on you.
 Let me know if you love it or hate it, but at least you can’t say you’re confused by it anymore!

 - 1 bunch broccoli rabe